megacity-games/opensea-erc1155/README.md

 6. Run `yarn truffle test` and see what happens!

+7. Modify `migrations/2_deploy_contracts.js` to include your very own contract.

 ### Neat Things To Do

 1. Create your own contract inside of `contracts/`.

-2. Run some tests for your contract.
+2. Write and run some tests for your contract.

 3. Set up Infura.

-3. Deploy your contract to the Rinkeby test network:
+3. Migrate your contract to the Rinkeby test network:

 `export INFURA_KEY="<infura_key>"
 export MNEMONIC="<metmask_mnemonic>"
 yarn truffle migrate --network rinkeby`

+4. Add metadata - with your own server, cloud host, or IPFS.

 ## OpenSea ERC-1155 Starter Contracts